The enterprise AI builder stack: modernization, evidence, and execution.

 Workflow surfaces make the stack real

-A public workflow surface helps complete the picture.
-HealthNext.ai shows what happens when the operating model becomes domain software: intake, licensed closing boundaries, commission visibility, retention workflow, and audit export inside one controlled ACA revenue posture.
+A workflow surface helps complete the picture.
+The operating model becomes real when intake, permissions, decision boundaries, visibility, retention, review, and audit export live inside the same controlled work path.

-That is the real enterprise AI builder stack: modernization, evidence, workflow, and execution connected clearly enough that the public story matches the delivery story.
+That is the enterprise AI builder stack: modernization, evidence, workflow, and execution connected clearly enough that the delivery story can be trusted.